P23-Africa-Dev/the-factory/api docs/frontend-guide/onboarding.md

 4. Frontend verifies OTP and receives bearer token.
 5. Frontend stores token and loads user profile.
 6. User submits workspace form to complete onboarding.
+7. Backend creates both workspace and company membership (`company_users.role=owner`) in the same transaction.
-7. User can immediately sign in from login screen using the same email and password.
+8. User can immediately sign in from login screen using the same email and password.

 ## API Endpoints
 - POST /api/v1/auth/register